Publication

 August 14, 2024

-Haynes and Boone, LLP Partner Jeff Morton authored an article for Daily Journal after recent developments in artificial intelligence, where the new technology is revolutionizing life sciences, predicting protein structures, diagnosing conditions, and analyzing genetic predispositions.
+Haynes Boone Partner Jeff Morton authored an article for Daily Journal after recent developments in artificial intelligence, where the new technology is revolutionizing life sciences, predicting protein structures, diagnosing conditions, and analyzing genetic predispositions.
 However, patent law challenges like inventorship and eligibility need attention.

 Read an excerpt below.